Configure Policy Webhooks

 The secret details needed to talk to your API endpoint are defined by making a PUT to the ConnectionConfig Secrets endpoint:

-These credentials are stored encrypted in the fidesops
+These credentials are stored encrypted in the fidesops app database.

 See API docs on how to Set a ConnectionConfig's Secrets.